easitab/EasitManagementFramework/SECURITY.md

 ## Reporting a Vulnerability

 Please send an email to support(AT)easit.com.
-We will then confirm that we have recieved your reporting within 24 hours.
+We will then confirm that we have recieved your reporting within 24 business hours.